 - Planning and coordinating congregational dinners or picnics

 - Hosting a house church or women's circle meeting

 - Filling one of the varied jobs that make Vacation Bible School such a creative and fun learning experience

-- Providing child care or enrichment during the 11am worship service
+- Providing children's enrichment lessons during the 11am worship service

 - Teaching Sunday School to children or youth